Newgrange

 Visiting

-Newgrange is part of the Brú na Bóinne World Heritage Site, managed by the Office of Public Works along with the nearby passage tombs at Knowth and Dowth.
+Newgrange is part of the Bru na Boinne World Heritage Site in County Meath, managed by the Office of Public Works with Knowth and Dowth.
 All visits go through the visitor centre on the south bank of the Boyne; shuttle buses take you across the river to the sites.
+Entry to the visitor centre alone costs approximately EUR 5; the tour including Newgrange costs EUR 9 for adults.
+Book online – tours have fixed capacity and fill up in summer, particularly weekends.

 The Solstice Lottery